wyldebeast-wunderliebe/mrwolfe/README.md

 (deadline is soon) or 'normal' (sit back and relax).

-Issues are read from one or more mail queues (let's face it, customers will just keep sending those issues per mail anyway) and dispatched to the proper SLA if one can be found.
+Issues are read from one or more mail queues (let's face it, customers will just keep sending those issues per mail anyway; POP and IMAP are supported) and dispatched to the proper SLA if one can be found.
 Otherwise, it is orphaned and shown on the operator dashboard.
+The tracker is not intended for web access by customers; their only interface to issues is email.

 The intended target audience of Mr.Wolfe is support teams and help desks; it is an alternative to the well known OTRS, although it is